-The WMSO’s competition for young musicians takes place in October each year and attracts players of exceptional musical ability up to the age of 19.
+The WMSO’s competition for young musicians takes place in October each year and attracts players of exceptional musical ability up to the age of 18 (previously age 19).
 The Competition is open to young players of piano, string, woodwind and brass instruments who are resident or studying in the UK or in one of the twin towns of the Royal Borough of Windsor and Maidenhead.

 Previous WMSO competition winners have subsequently been successful in nationally and internationally renowned competitions such as the BBC Young Musician of the Year, and many now have prestigious musical careers.
 You can see the progress of our former winners here.